SQL Server backup to Azure with SqlBak

 You go on your backup schedule and add a new backup destination or replace the one you already had.

-In the pop-up that is displayed you can see that a new option is selectable, the Windows Azure storage.
-Click this option in order to set up it’s connection settings.
+In the pop-up that is displayed, you can see that a new option is selectable, the Windows Azure storage.
+Click this option in order to set up its connection settings.

-The above pop-up will be replaced with the below pop-up window, where you will have to input the name of your Azure account, the Storage Access Key(s) and the name of the Container in your Azure Blob Storage.
+The above pop-up will be replaced with the below pop-up window, where you will have to input the name of your Azure account, the Storage Access Key(s), and the name of the Container in your Azure Blob Storage.

-By pressing the Advanced Windows Azure Storage Settings button, you will expand the pop-up window and display a few more options which allow you to select what types of backups you want to be stored on your Azure account.
+By pressing the Advanced Windows Azure Storage Settings button, you will expand the pop-up window and display a few more options that allow you to select what types of backups you want to be stored on your Azure account.

 The Path input field will allow you to set choose a folder from your Azure Container where you want those backups to be stored.